snarfed/arroba/README.md

   * `write_plc` etc: add new optional `new_rotation_key` kwarg.
 Accept `EllipticCurvePublicKey` for `signing_key` as well as `EllipticCurvePrivateKey`.
   * `resolve_*`: thread safety bug fix for caches.
 * `com.atproto.sync.getRecord`: add the repo's head commit block, use its CID as the CAR root.
+* `com.atproto.sync.getRepo`: drastically optimize, it's 15-20x faster or more for large repos, and uses much less memory.

 ### 2.0 - 2026-02-07